martinpz/Spark-RDF-Analyzer/README.md

 - Click "Run" and check the console output in eclipse.
 The war file gets deployed to the running Tomcat instance.
 - Go back to the console, where Tomcat logs to and wait for the completion of deploament.
 - Open your web browser at [http://127.0.0.1:8080/spark-rdfanalyzer2/](http://127.0.0.1:8080/spark-rdfanalyzer2/) and you should see the RDF Analyzer running.
-Unless you changed the mount path, your datasets will be available under <b>/home/data</b> inside the container.
+Unless you changed the mount path, your datasets will be available under `/home/data` inside the container.<br>
+By clicking on "Add new Graph", you will be prompted for the path where your data files reside.
+Enter `/home/data/sib200` to add the graph for the sib 200 dataset.